vcflib/vcflib/doc/vcfglbound.md

 ```

+options:
+    -b, --bound N          Bound GLs to this limit.
+    -x, --exclude-broken   If GLs are > 0, remove site.

 Adjust GLs so that the maximum GL is 0 by dividing all GLs for each sample by the max.
 Then cap (bound) at N (e.g. -10).